AnshKapoor/upgraded-fishstick/README.md

 6. Creating a System Test - Loop Test Using Two SpW Devices
 7. Testing with the testbed from Rui-FGPA

+---
-i.
-SpW
+* SpW
-ii.
-SPI power supply
+* SPI power supply
-iii.
-Laboratory Power Supply
+* Laboratory Power Supply
-iv.
-Gresb bridge
+* Gresb bridge
-	- Check support in classic version
+	* Check support in classic version